tony-rsa/FaceRecognition_ML/README.md

 ### Installation

-Open treminal whiles in the root directory of the program, next activate enviroment:
+Open treminal from the root directory of the program, next activate enviroment:

 ```bash
 . .venv/bin/activate